AnyChart/docs.anychart.com/sub/Quick Start.md

 Quick Start
 ===========
-### To start working with AnyChart framework you should do just three things:
+### To start working with AnyChart framework you should do three things:

 1. ####Include anychart.min.js to your head section<br>
 ```